brevzin/cpp_proposals/2996_reflection/reflection.md

 consteval member_offset offset_of(info r);
 ```

-[#]{.pnum} *Constant When*: `r` represents a non-static data member, unnamed bit-field, or base class specifier other than a virtual base class specifier of an abstract class.
+[#]{.pnum} *Constant When*: `r` represents a non-static data member, unnamed bit-field, or direct base class relationship other than a virtual base class of an abstract class.

 [#]{.pnum} Let `$V$` be the offset in bits from the beginning of a complete object of type `parent_of(r)` to the subobject associated with the entity represented by `r`.